Free Kitchen Hacks eBook

 This post may contain affiliate links.
 Please read my disclosure policy.

 These dairy-free waffles require no milk and make for delicious, airy and fluffy on the inside, but crispy and golden brown on the outside waffles.
+Makes 4-6 large waffles (depending on your waffle iron!).

 Dairy-free Waffles with Syrup

-Looking for a treat yourself worthy breakfast?
-These Dairy-Free Waffles are made from an easy batter with no milk or butter, but still get fluffy with a golden-brown crispy exterior.
+Looking for a treat-yourself-worthy breakfast?
+These Dairy-Free Waffles are made from an easy batter with no milk or butter but still get fluffy with a golden-brown crispy exterior.

 Close up of maple syrup dripping down Dairy-Free Waffles

-Dairy-Free Waffles Ingredients
+Dairy-Free Waffles Ingredient Highlights

-• Water.
 These waffles with no milk use water instead but are designed to still be fluffy on the inside with a crispy exterior.

 Dairy-Free Waffles Tips and Tricks

 Add your flour, brown sugar, baking powder, and salt to a large mixing bowl.
 Use a whisk to combine the dry ingredients and to ensure there are no lumps.
-I suggest using a whisk.
+Starting with a smooth mixture will give you the best batter for perfect dairy-free waffles.

 Next, add the egg, oil, vanilla extract, and water and whisk again to combine until smooth.